 While some advised Sally O’Brien (77) her that coronary artery bypass surgery was too risky given her age and other health problems, Dr. Greg Hirsh determined otherwise.
 The Halifax cardiac surgeon and his team thoroughly assessed Sally’s fitness for the surgery using sensitive tools for measuring fitness versus frailty developed at Dalhousie University and the Nova Scotia Health Authority.

 Learning from the leaders in progressive eldercare: a knowledge exchange with Denmark

-In keeping with a mandate to learn from international partnerships, Canadian Frailty Network mobilized a group of Canadian healthcare leaders, researchers and clinicians to visit Denmark in May 2018.
-Their goal was to see first-hand why Denmark is widely recognized as a world leader in providing effective healthcare and practical living support to its older citizens, and to consider how Danish approaches might be translated to the Canadian context.
+In keeping with a mandate to learn from international partnerships, CFN mobilized a group of Canadian healthcare leaders, researchers and clinicians to visit Denmark in May 2018.
+Their goal was to see first-hand why Denmark is widely recognized as a world leader in providing effective healthcare.

 Get fit for surgery: Research aims to prevent post-op complications and disabilities in older people with frailty

 Imagine you are 75 or 80 and facing a major surgery.
 Are you confident in your ability to stay strong and recover quickly from the procedure?
-Or, are you worried the operation will leave you weak and unable to get around in your day-to-day life?
-Research led by Dr. Daniel McIsaac set out to help older adults living with frailty get stronger before surgery by offering them a well-rounded pre-op exercise program with weekly phone calls from the research team.
+Research led by Dr. Daniel McIsaac set out to help older adults living with frailty get stronger before surgery by offering them a well-rounded pre-op exercise program.